100% estate-grown Pinot Noir from our Freestone Vineyards (51% Quarter Moon Vineyard and 49% Pastorale Vineyard).

-To preserve the best fruit conditions possible, grapes were picked in the pre-dawn hours under lights, followed by hand-sorting before being gravity fed to tank for a long natural fermentation using an overall average of 27% whole clusters in the final blend.
-Regular punch downs produced a richly layered wine brimming with fruit, spice and mineral characteristics distinctive to Freestone's cool western Sonoma Coast climate.
-This wine was aged 13 months in 35% new and 65% two- to three-year-old French oak barrels before bottling in December 2013.
+To preserve fruit conditions, grapes were picked early each morning under lights, followed by handsorting before being gravity fed to tank for a long natural fermentation using an overall average of 20% whole clusters in the final blend.
+Regular punch downs produced a wine of great complexity with fruit and mineral characteristics distinct to the Freestone region of the western Sonoma Coast.
+Aged 13 months in 33% new and 67% two- to three-year-old French oak barrels before bottling.

 The 2013 Pinot Noir opens with aromatic red cherry and raspberry along with savory spices, fresh cut herbs and floral notes.
 Expressive red plum, currants and cranberries dominate the palate followed by white pepper and lasting Freestone spice elements.
 Beautifully textured with balanced acid and tannin leading to a long sweet vanilla finish.